vitruv-tools/Vitruv/README.md

 ## Project Basics

-Vitruv is realized as Eclipse Plug-ins and makes use of the Eclipse Modeling Framework (EMF).
-It depends on the following Eclipse tools:
+Vitruv is realized as Eclipse Plug-ins and depends on the following Eclipse tools:
-- EMF
+- Eclipse Modeling Framework (EMF) _as the modelling environment_
-- Xtext
+- Xtext _for language development_
-- Xtend
+- Xtend _for code_

 ## Project Structure